 Vonnya Pettigrew is CEO of Root Branch Productions & Film Academy.
 A writer and filmmaker, she has produced content for a wide range of clients, including the Discovery Channel, Disney, and Starz.

 Gwen Richards is an award winning writer-producer with extensive experience in broadcast journalism and in community-based health care.

-Save the Date!
-Final screening, photography exhibition, and video installation for Fall Session: Saturday, November 12, 5:00pm, Johns Hopkins Homewood campus.
-Followed by awarding of certificates and a reception with light refreshments.
+Saturday, November 12, 5-8:30pm: Final screening and photography exhibition for Fall Session • 110 Hodson Hall, Johns Hopkins Homewood campus.
+Followed by awarding of certificates and a reception with light refreshments. (map)